shekhargulati/play-the-missing-tutorial/01-hello-world.md

 Hello, World
 ```

-You can map multiple URL to same action by defining the route configuration for new URL.
+You can map multiple URLs to the same action by defining the route configuration for new URL.
 Let's suppose we want to map both `/` and `/index` to the same controller then we can update our `routes` file as shown below.

 ```
 GET     /            controllers.IndexController.index()